wistia/wistia-open-docs/_posts/export-settings.md

 **And now, a little more explanation on why these settings are preferable:**

-After you upload a video, we perform encoding on it - creating multiple derivatives for different use cases and environments (like iOS devices) and we also get these versions ready to play on the web.
+After you upload a video, we perform encoding on it - creating multiple derivatives for different use cases and environments (like mobile devices) and we also get these versions ready to play on the web.
 We have video type detection and encoding settings (what we call *Smart Encoding*) so that live-action videos look great, and longer videos that require fine detail (like Webinars) will be as efficient a file-size as possible (for smooth playback).

-The largest resolution we create is 4K, or *3840px by 2160px*.
-If you upload a 3840px wide video, we're going to create the following derivatives:
+The largest resolution we create is 4K, or 3840px by 2160px.
+If you upload a 4K video, we're going to create the following derivatives:

 Derivative | Bitrate
 -----------|---------
-3840px wide 4K | 7,500 kbps
+3840p x 2160p | 7,500 kbps
-1920px wide HD | 3,750 kbps
+1080 x 1920p | 3,750 kbps
+720 x 1280p | 2,500 kbps
-1280px wide HD | 2,500 kbps
+720 x 1280p (flash) | 2,500 kbps
+540 x 960p | 1,200 kbps
-960px wide MD | 1,200 kbps
+540 x 960p (flash) | 1,200 kbps
-640px wide SD | 700 kbps
+360 x 640p | 700 kbps
-iPhone | 800 kbps
+360 x 640p (flash) | 700 kbps
-HD iPhone (for iPad3) | 1,200 kbps
+224 x 400p | 200 kbps

 ----